 After the sale of the Jones farm, Phillip and Ragna Jones took their share of the stock and on October 11th, 1917 bought a 200 acre parcel “up river” near the intersection of Hansen Road and Old Lewis River Road.
 There was no house on the property at the time.
 Adeline Elise Jones was just seventeen months old when her father built a wood floored tent and moved his family in.
 He built the barn first in 1919 where they continued to dairy and also began logging in the Lewis River Valley.

-Woodland’s history within the dairy community is quit inpressive.
-After suffering at the hands of a the local Creamery who had a monopoly on the market, in a bold move in the 1880’s, with the expertise of Peter McIntoch who later went on to help build a world renowned cheese-making enterprise in Tillamock, OR; local citizens organized the Woodland Creamery to provide dairy products for local citizens as well as Portland residents.
+Woodland’s history within the dairy community is quite impressive.
+After suffering at the hands of the local Creamery who had a monopoly on the market, in a bold move in the 1880’s, with the expertise of Peter McIntoch who later went on to help build a world renowned cheese-making enterprise in Tillamook, OR; local citizens organized the Woodland Creamery to provide dairy products for local citizens as well as Portland residents.

 In 1920 Phillip built the Farm House for his family.
 He also built an electric generator into the house.
 His home was the first house in the Lewis River Valley to have indoor lights and was a gathering place for bible studies as well as other local communal gatherings.